Down arrow

 Clean, reliable energy from wood and waste

-With C$3.5 million in federal funding to expand this innovative, energy-efficient system, district energy is a key part of Prince Edward Island’s official energy plan.
+With C$3.5 million in Federal funding to expand this innovative system, district energy is a key part of Prince Edward Island’s energy plan.
 Enwave’s Charlottetown system also offers the added benefit of converting waste materials into usable energy.
-Previously dependent on imported fuel, the province is now able to repurpose local waste and biomass – it’s cost effective, better for the environment and improves reliability for customers.
+Previously dependent on imported fuel, the province is now able to repurpose local waste and biomass.

 Enwave in PEI